Devju40/Devju40/README.md

-# João Victor
+# Hello, I'm João Victor

 **Software Engineer in Training | Front-end Developer | Full Stack Developer in Training**

-Profissional de Tecnologia da Informação com experiência em **suporte técnico, redes e desenvolvimento de software**, atuando no setor público.
+IT professional with experience in **technical support, networking, and software development**, working in the public sector.

-Atualmente atuo como **Desenvolvedor de Software na Defesa Civil de Salvador**, com foco em desenvolvimento Front-end, construção de interfaces responsivas, implementação de regras de negócio e evolução de aplicações web.
+Currently working as a **Software Developer at the Civil Defense of Salvador**, with a focus on Front-end development, responsive interfaces, business rules implementation, and web application development.

-Minha trajetória em TI começou com suporte e infraestrutura e evoluiu para desenvolvimento de software.
-Atualmente, direciono minha experiência para o desenvolvimento **Full Stack**, aprofundando conhecimentos em APIs, integração entre sistemas, bancos de dados e arquitetura de aplicações.
+My career in IT started with technical support and infrastructure and evolved into software development.
+I am currently expanding my experience toward **Full Stack development**, focusing on APIs, system integration, databases, and application architecture.

 ---

-## Perfil profissional
+## Professional Profile

-Experiência no desenvolvimento de aplicações web utilizando **JavaScript, Vue.js, TypeScript, Tailwind CSS e Vite**, além de integração com APIs REST e bancos de dados relacionais.
+Experience in web application development using **JavaScript, Vue.js, TypeScript, Tailwind CSS, and Vite**, as well as REST API integration and relational databases.

-Atuação com:
+Areas of experience:

-* Desenvolvimento de aplicações responsivas;
+* Responsive web application development;
-* Abordagem Mobile First;
+* Mobile First approach;
-* Componentização e interfaces reativas;
+* Component-based development and reactive interfaces;
-* Implementação de regras de negócio;
+* Business rules implementation;
-* Integração com APIs REST;
+* REST API integration;
-* UX/UI e prototipação;
+* UX/UI and prototyping;
-* Visualização de dados;
+* Data visualization;
-* Manutenção e evolução de aplicações;
+* Application maintenance and continuous improvement;
-* Testes e garantia de qualidade;
+* Testing and quality assurance;
-* Análise e resolução de problemas.
+* Problem analysis and troubleshooting.

-A experiência anterior em **Help Desk e Redes** complementa minha atuação em desenvolvimento, proporcionando conhecimento em sistemas operacionais, infraestrutura, suporte e troubleshooting.
+My previous experience in **Help Desk and Networking** complements my development background, providing knowledge of operating systems, infrastructure, technical support, and troubleshooting.

 ---

-## Stack
+## Tech Stack

 ### Languages